vladimirantigua/Capstone/README.md

 # Functionality

-  - [ ] page list all the inventory items
+  - [X] page list all the inventory items
-  - [ ] page create inventory items
+  - [X] page create inventory items
-  - [ ] page edit/update inventory items
+  - [X] page edit/update inventory items

-  - [ ] delete all the create all the inventory items
-  - [ ] retrieve /search inventory items
+  - [X] retrieve /search inventory items

   ### Report Page color coded add a message if item is low or out of stoke
-  - [ ] Create a page that have the following functionalities:
+  - [X] Create a page that have the following functionalities:
-   - [ ] page that will have all the items listed in the following order: IT items with the lower quantity at the top
+   - [X] page that will have all the items listed in the following order: IT items with the lower quantity at            the top
-     - [ ] add color code to the items quantity: RED = if item is has 0 quantity.
+     - [X] add color code to the items quantity: RED = if item is has 0 quantity.
 YELLOW = if item has quantity           of 40.
 GREEN = item quantity above 50
-   - [ ] Create a report list of items that need to ordered
-   - [ ] Create a report of the whole inventory to share with accounting and other managers
+   - [ ] Create a report of the whole inventory to share with accounting and other managers (AFTER CLASS WILL BE          ADDED)
-     - [ ] setup an email notification send to the IT manager and IT admin responsible for the inventory management about daily inventory levels
+     - [ ] setup an email notification send to the IT manager and IT admin responsible for the inventory
+           management about daily inventory levels.
+(AFTER CLASS WILL BE ADDED)
-     - [ ] have a message on the profile page or the user homepage with a notification
+     - [ ] have a message on the profile page or the user homepage with a notification (AFTER CLASS WILL BE                 ADDED)

   ### Login
-  - [ ] add a login with username (email) and password so the IT Team can login to Inventory Manager Website from their laptops or company cellphones to update the inventory each day as the IT Team is utilizing the IT equipment each day.
+  - [X] add a login with username and password so the IT Team can login to Inventory Manager Website from their laptops or company cellphones to update the inventory each day as the IT Team is utilizing the IT equipment each day.
 This will allow the IT Team to provide a more accure count of the items in stock and items that need to be reoreded for the next quarte orders.
-    - [ ] Matthew suggest look the user management sytems he demo in class to use as an example to build my user management systems for my Capstone
+    - [X] Matthew suggest look the user management sytems he demo in class to use as an example to build my user management systems for my Capstone

 # Data Models